LinuxEclipsed/refinanceScraper/README.md

 **Build container**

-Optional build the container locally or it can be pulled using the podman command.
+Optionally, build the container locally, or it can be pulled using the podman command.

 ```
 podman build --tag refinancescraper .